 Ok, so you have kept reading so you have answered “yes” to most of the above, now what?
 How do you make money?

-Getting skilled up
+Getting skilled up for hacking

 I can have as many tennis lessons as I want, but I will never win Wimbledon.
 The big bucks don’t come from a course, yes it helps, but it is not the answer.
 I have never talked to a top class sports person, but if I asked what secret to success was, they would probably say “raw talent and hard work”.
 Well the good news is that to get this far you have the raw talent, now you need practise.